-First time Direct Loan borrowers must receive entrance counseling before the first disbursement of the loan can be made.
+First time Direct Loan borrowers must receive entrance counseling before the first disbursement of the loan can be made although BTC requires all students to do entrance counseling.
 BTC will provide access to entrance counseling online, or students may go to www.studentloans.gov to complete entrance counseling.